bimaturangga/bimaturangga/README.md

 ###

-<p align="left">I'm currently learning fullstack development by building real-world projects.
-Excited to connect the dots between a clean frontend and a robust backend.</p>
+<p align="left">I'm currently learning fullstack development by building real-world projects.<br>Excited to connect the dots between a clean frontend and a robust backend.</p>

 ###